opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/nexi/PAYMENT_PAGE/README.md

    **admin account** is used to login back office to do detailed management with current merchant.

-   **user account** The admin can add users in the <u>User management</u> tag of backoffice to support multiple user working collaboratively.
+   **user account** The admin can add users to the **User Management** section in the back office to facilitate collaborative work among multiple users within the user account.

 3. **Get API credentials**